christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

-At the turn of the millennium, Cohen participated in what he would call "the most important cultural experiment" of his three decades as an artist up to that point in time.[^cohen2002] In 2001, Kurzweil CyberArt Technologies released a Windows PC program
+At the turn of the millennium, Cohen participated in what he would call "the most important cultural experiment" of his three decades as an artist up to that point in time.[^cohen2002] As early as 1988, the computer scientist and entrepreneur Ray Kurzweil had funded Cohen's work on AARON.[^cohen1988]

+exclusive license[^kurzweil]

+In 2001, Kurzweil CyberArt Technologies released a Windows PC program

 [^gazelli]: [Gazelli Art
     House](https://gazelliarthouse.com/artists/harold-cohen/overview/), which